Find the Best Mortgage

 Going Beyond Your Mortgage Rate

 The mortgage process involves many steps when purchasing a home.
-This section will outline those steps and provide tips for successfully navigating them.
-The most important step is determining which mortgage is right for you.
+This section outlines the steps and provides tips for successfully navigating them.
+The most critical step is determining which mortgage is right for you.
 Taking the time to understand the various solutions and what each has to offer can ensure that you make sound decisions throughout the entire process and ultimately end up in the home of your dreams!

 Should I choose the lender with the lowest rate?

 The lowest rate is not always the best option for everyone.
 Depending on your short and long-term goals for owning your home, it may be wiser to choose the mortgage solution that works best for you.
-The best solution for you may not be the lowest rate option.
+The best solution for you may not necessarily be the option with the lowest rate.
 As the mortgage rate is priced based on the risk the borrower represents for the lender, it may be best to review the restrictions attached.

 There may be restrictions tied to a hefty penalty if the borrower pays out the loan before maturity.
-Restrictions can come in the form of features, benefits, and bigger penalties than the usual 3-month interest or interest rate differential.
+Restrictions can take the form of features, benefits, or larger penalties than the usual 3-month interest or interest rate differential.

-When opting for the lowest-rate product, you may have to give up features such as prepayments or mortgage porting privileges.
+When opting for the lowest-rate product, you may need to forgo features such as prepayments or mortgage porting privileges.
 Without the ability to port, penalties on these types of lowest-rate mortgages can be very hefty, such as a percentage of the mortgage balance at the time of payout.

 Please speak to one of our commission-free mortgage experts.
-They can show you how to save even more with a full-feature mortgage by making minor changes to your mortgage repayment plan.
+They can show you how to save even more with a full-featured mortgage by making minor changes to your mortgage repayment plan.

 What are mortgage prepayment options?

-Prepayment privileges enable you to make extra payments directly to pay off your principal.
-Prepayment options come in many forms and have different limitations based on your lender, but overall if you choose to exercise them, they will save you time and money so you can become mortgage-free faster.
+Prepayment privileges allow you to make additional payments directly to reduce your principal balance.
+Prepayment options come in many forms and have different limitations based on your lender.
+However, overall, if you choose to exercise them, they will save you time and money, allowing you to become mortgage-free faster.

 There are several ways you can take advantage of prepayments, including:

-• Lump-sum payments – This option will come either in the form of one single lump sum up to 10%, 15%, or 20% either once in a year or once a year on the anniversary date of the mortgage; or very liberally you can make multiple lump sum payments throughout the year without exceeding the allowable amount.
+- Lump-sum payments – This option will come either in the form of one single lump sum up to 10%, 15%, or 20% either once a year or once a year on the anniversary date of the mortgage; or very liberally, you can make multiple lump sum payments throughout the year without exceeding the allowable amount.

-• Payment frequency—This option lets you accelerate your weekly or biweekly payment.
+- Payment frequency—This option allows you to accelerate your weekly or biweekly payments.
 This means that the semi-monthly payment amount is applied 24 times a year and 26 times a year for biweekly accelerated payments.
-In contrast, weekly accelerated payments are half the semi-monthly amount applied 52 times yearly.
+In contrast, weekly accelerated payments are half the semi-monthly amount, applied 52 times a year.
 Although technically not considered a prepayment privilege, accelerated payments can shave off a couple of years over the life of the mortgage.

-Depending on the lender and the mortgage restrictions, not all prepayment privileges will be standard.
-Most lenders will have a full-featured mortgage that gives you all privileges and a restricted or limited-feature mortgage that gives you none.
+Depending on the lender and mortgage restrictions, not all prepayment privileges are standard.
+Most lenders will offer a full-featured mortgage that provides all privileges, and a restricted or limited-feature mortgage that offers fewer benefits.
 Some lenders will price a mortgage interest rate based on the number of features it provides, while others will use an a la carte approach in pricing each file individually.

 nesto has some of the most simplified features available.
-We give you all options on our full-feature mortgages, including making a minimum lump sum for as little as $100 with any of your regularly scheduled payments.
+We offer you all options on our full-featured mortgages, including making a minimum lump sum payment of as little as $100 with any of your regularly scheduled payments.

 Unlike our limited-feature mortgages, we may not offer prepayment privileges; however, the pricing is the same for all clients who qualify and get either of these mortgages.
-We prefer to have clients discuss their short- and long-term goals with our mortgage experts to ensure that their solution suits their unique needs, as not all mortgage solutions are suitable for everyone.
+We recommend that clients discuss their short- and long-term goals with our mortgage experts to ensure their solution meets their unique needs, as not all mortgage solutions are suitable for everyone.

 How do I compare mortgage rates in Canada?

-When comparing mortgage rates in Canada, it’s essential to look at similarities and differences between the comparable types and terms.
+When comparing mortgage rates in Canada, it’s essential to examine the similarities and differences between comparable types and terms.
 Comparisons must be made with complementary solutions, meaning a fixed rate with another fixed rate and vice versa.
-The mortgage term must be aligned well – compare a 5-year term with a 5-year one.
+The mortgage term must be well-aligned – compare a 5-year term with another 5-year term.

 Then you have to look beyond the rate, the features, benefits and restrictions.
-Many low-rate mortgages have restrictions – such as pre-emptive qualifying criteria and prepayment penalties that are outside of the normal if paid off or refinanced before the end of its term.
+Many low-rate mortgages have restrictions, such as pre-emptive qualifying criteria and prepayment penalties that are outside the norm if paid off or refinanced before the end of their term.
 Some restrictions go as far as to inhibit the ability to payout or renew early by adding a bona fide sale clause – meaning you can’t break the mortgage except to sell the property to an unrelated party.

 What are Bank of Canada mortgage rates?